bcherny/umodel/umodel.coffee.md

 Bind and call

-						fn.call @, path, undefined, @ for fn in fns
+						fn.call @, path, value, @ for fn in fns

 ### _get
 Internal `get` implementation. `accumulator` is for debugging purposes, to return the last defined key when a key is undefined